Woori the Virgin: Production

-The series a remake of American TV series Jane the Virgin which aired for five seasons on The CW television network in the United States from 2014 to 2019.
+The series is a remake of American TV series Jane the Virgin which aired for five seasons on The CW television network in the United States from 2014 to 2019.
 The American series is itself based on the 2002 Venezuelan telenovela, Juana La Virgen.

 Woori the Virgin reunites Im Soo-hyang and Sung Hoon after 2011 SBS drama New Tales of Gisaeng which was the debut drama of both of them, and 2016 KBS 2TV drama Five Enough.

 On April 15, 2022, photos of the script reading were released.